-The Board has established three committees, namely the Audit Committee, the Remuneration Committee and the Nomination Committee, for overseeing particular aspects of the Company's affairs.
+The Board has established four committees, namely the Audit Committee, the Remuneration Committee, the Nomination Committee, and the ESG Committee for overseeing particular aspects of the Company's affairs.
 All Board committees of the Company are established with specific written terms of reference which deal clearly with their respective authority and duties.
-The terms of reference of the Board committees are of no less exacting terms than those set out in the CG Code and are posted on the websites of the Company and the Stock Exchange and are available to Shareholders upon request.